 Fill in the contact form below and we will get in touch with you to discuss your requirements

-Welsh ghost stories that will send a chill down your spineby Wayne Foley, Aug 2019
+Welsh ghost stories that will send a chill down your spineby Well Polished Swansea, Aug 2019

 The spectre of Judge Jeffreys

 Known as “The Hanging Judge”, Jeffreys – who was born in Wrexham – took charge of the Bloody Assizes in the 17th century.

 The gruesome trials led to thousands of those suspected of treason being burned alive at the stake, hanged and beheaded.

 Ghost hunter Iain Alderton claims he has a picture that shows a ghoulish figure in an archaic powdered wig – and it is staring right at the camera.